OpenScienceMOOC/Module-9-Open-Educational-Resources/README.md

-# Module 9: Open Education Resources
+# Module 9: Open Educational Resources

 ## Rationale <a name="Rationale"></a>